-Study of the design of visual effects and motion graphics used in digital video, film, web, multimedia, and interactive games.
-Includes video/graphics compositing techniques, 2D animation, basic 3D animation, and effects commonly done in digital post-production.
-Software such as Adobe After Effects and Apple's Motion and Shake will be used.
+Study of the design of motion graphics and special effects used in digital video and film, web, multimedia, and interactive games.
+Includes video/graphics compositing techniques, 2D animation, basic 3D animation, and special effects commonly generated in digital post- production.
+Software such as Adobe After Effects or Apple's Motion will be used.
 This course has the option of a letter grade or pass/no pass.
-This course is also listed as DM 117.
+This course is also listed as CSIS 117.
 ADVISORY: DM/ART/CSIS 113 or DM/ART/CSIS 140 or DM/ART/CSIS 77 or THEA 17A or basic knowledge of digital video/film editing.